Managing Multidisciplinary Teams in Healthcare: 5 Best Practices

 1. Establish Clear Roles and Responsibilities

-Healthcare administrators should establish the roles and responsibilities of a multidisciplinary team and educate their employees on the duties within their scope of practice.
+Healthcare administrators should establish the duties of each member of the multidisciplinary healthcare team and educate their employees on the boundaries of their scope of practice.
 Understanding staff member functions can help teams plan tasks and organize their schedules.

 It’s also important to know the chain of command for the unit and hospital levels.
 Having a team lead is helpful during patient decompensation or another emergency.